yorkshire-imaging-collaborative/yorkshire-imaging-collaborative.github.io/src/insourcing.md

 Special Interest Groups will be allowed to ask for review of tariffs in specialist areas if they consider the price band currently rated for a procedure to be a mismatch to the actual level of complexity and time required for the task.
 However, this claim will also be measured against the average reporting time for the claimed activity.

+#### Comparison and Complexity
+Comparison to prior imaging is part and parcel of the act of modern radiological interpretation and reporting.
+However, we would acknowledge that some examinations necessitate comparison of more images than others and may therefore take longer.
+It would be our recommendation that studies of this nature and complexity are better carried out during scheduled reporting sessions.
+However by listening to the feedback received through our special interest groups we are prepared to consider rebanding of examinations to reflect time taken on a task.
+Time on task will be monitored by our business intelligence unit to provide supporting evidence.

 #### How prices are managed
 Pricing will change with time and will not remain frozen at these levels forever.
 Adjustments will be made on a quarterly basis where necessary based on the following factors for consideration at Transformation Design Authority Board meetings.